 A Georgia brain injury attorney can tell you that traumatic brain injuries should not be taken lightly.
 This is because the victim is at risk for long-term or even fatal consequences.
 Brain injuries can happen from a car accident, a slip and fall accident, or even while enjoying recreational activities.
 Sudden blunt force to the head area can cause a concussion in addition to bleeding, swelling or bruising of the brain.
 “Open and closed” are the two main kinds of traumatic brain injuries that a victim may endure.
-Regardless of the circumstances, if you or a loved one sustained a brain injury as a result of someone else’s actions or inactions, contact us at Andrew R. Lynch, P.C. as we may be able to help you receive a settlement from their insurance company.
+Regardless of the circumstances, if you or a loved one sustained a brain injury as a result of someone else’s actions or inactions, contact us at The Lynch Law Group as we may be able to help you receive a settlement from their insurance company.

 What is the difference between an open and a closed brain injury?

 An open brain injury is one in which the victim’s skull fractured.
 This can occur as a result of falling and the head coming into contact with the ground or a solid object.
 A closed brain injury happens when the victim’s skull is not fractured, but is still serious as it can lead to life-threatening brain swelling.
-A Georgia brain injury attorney from Andrew R. Lynch, P.C. can help you seek compensation for expensive medical treatment.
+A Georgia brain injury attorney from The Lynch Law Group can help you seek compensation for expensive medical treatment.

 Regardless of which type of brain injury a victim sustains, it is best to go to the hospital without delay.
 A person may seem okay after an accident, but then collapse or develop catastrophic symptoms hours later when it is more difficult to get timely medical treatment.
 Because the brain is a core component of the human body, medical attention and prompt treatment is important.
-Keep all medical treatment receipts and documentation as your Georgia brain injury attorney from Andrew R. Lynch, P.C. can use it to build your injury case.
+Keep all medical treatment receipts and documentation as your Georgia brain injury attorney from The Lynch Law Group can use it to build your injury case.

 What signs of a brain injury should victims recognize?

 It is possible that a victim has a brain injury but there are no obvious exterior signs.
 When in doubt, going to the emergency room is the right thing to do.
 It is better to have diagnostics run and leave with a clean bill of health than regret not going to the hospital and experience serious complications.
-In addition, a Georgia brain injury attorney from Andrew R. Lynch, P.C. may suggest you undergo a medical exam before seeking compensation from the at-fault party.
+In addition, a Georgia brain injury attorney from The Lynch Law Group may suggest you undergo a medical exam before seeking compensation from the at-fault party.
 The warning signs of a brain injury can include the following:

 - Body weakness